 This rugged and unspoiled beach is found within the Wilder Ranch State Park, a nature preserve and recreation area that was originally the pasturelands of a Victorian-era dairy ranch.
 The park features dramatic wave-cut coastal terraces, lush meadows, freshwater streams, redwood groves, and farmlands.

 Four Mile Beach is the largest beach within Wilder Ranch State Park, although the beach is named for its distance (four miles) from Santa Cruz rather than its length.

 Like all the beaches at Wilder Ranch State Park, Four Mile Beach has a wild and remote feel.
 To arrive at the beach requires a hike along the Ohlone Bluff Trail from the parking lot.
 This oceanfront hiking trail features amazing panoramic views of the coastline and the deep blue Pacific waters.

 Surfers in particular appreciate Four Mile Beach for its ocean swells.
 The beach is known to have large waves during wintertime.

 The beach has public restrooms, and parking is free of charge.

 This pristine sandy beach is framed by sandstone cliffs and forested ocean bluffs.
 In the 1850s, the beach was a popular vacation destination; at that time, it was named after the famous Brighton Beach seaside resort in England.

 Today, New Brighton Beach attracts many visitors for fishing, camping, beachcombing, and nature walks.
-Hikers can admire splendid views of Monterey Bay from the trails around New Brighton Beach.
+Hikers can admire breathtaking views of Monterey Bay from the hiking trails around New Brighton Beach.